jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 If you plan to collaborate with an expert, we suggest that you find such collaborators and discuss your plans **before** you even finish designing your studies.

-If you are new to informatics and you plan to employ or mentor informatics experts in your lab, we also suggest that you seek guidance from an informatics expert **before** you start an informatics project.
+If you are new to informatics and you plan to employ or mentor informatics experts in your lab, we also suggest that you seek guidance from a senior informatics expert **before** you start an informatics project.

 ### **Who to look for**